epickrram/blog-images/drafts/2016_08/bcc_fun.md

 static tracepoints.

 Familiarity with the functions and tracepoints within the kernel is a definite bonus, as it helps us to understand what information is available.
-My first port of call is usually running `perf` while capturing stack-traces to get an idea of what a program is actually doing.
+My first port of call is usually running `perf record` while capturing stack-traces to get an idea of what a program is actually doing.
 After that, it's possible to start looking through the kernel source code looking for useful data to collect.

 The scripts referenced in this post are [available on github](https://github.com/epickrram/tracing/tree/master/scheduler).